Mainland Travel Permit for Taiwan Resident: Entry endorsements (abolished)

 Certain employment, education or investment certification was required when applying for a 2- or 3-year multi-entry endorsements.
 In practice most Taiwanese travel agencies would prepare the necessary forms and have the documents with valid permits sent back to Taiwan by air.
 Around 1% of the applications are rejected, mainly to sensitive identities such as pro-Taiwan independence/Tibet independence figures, Falun Gong members and the like.
-Permit bearer could also apply for 3-month single-entry endorsement on arrival for CNY 100 in the following mainland Chinese airports or harbors, as long as the permit remains valid:
+Permit bearer could also apply for 3-month single-entry endorsement on arrival for CNY 100 in the 100 designated ports of entry, as long as the permit remains valid.